julianlam/feps/fep/171b/fep-171b.md

 ### Interactions

-All activities in a conversation SHOULD only be delivered to the conversation owner.
+Regardless of their audience, all activities in a conversation SHOULD only be delivered to the conversation owner.

 Conversation participants SHOULD reject conversation activities that have not been added to the conversation by its owner.